James Hardy Sr. 4

 **Note, there were no known Thomas Hitches old enough in 1722 to have been witness to a will at this time.
 The will transcription done by the clerk many years ago was likely in error.
 The standard abbreviation for Thomas was Thos. with the superscript "s" and this clerk notes that for Thomas Humphries of this same record.
 It seems "Thom." was transcribed incorrectly from "Solm" or maybe "Sam:" where the script "S" and "T" can be easily confused.
-Solomon Hitch was well old enough (age 28) but Samuel Hitch was only age 19 at the time Hardy writes his will.
+Solomon Hitch was well old enough (age 28) and Samuel Hitch was age 18-22 at the time Hardy writes his will.
 Or, indeed "Thom" was a corruption on "Adam/Adom" Heatch.
 More research needed.

 James married (?) (?) about 1692 in Somerset Co., MD. ((?) (?) died after 1727 in Somerset Co., MD.)